gsfellis/Moon/_posts/2019-06-28-continued-education.md

 | 1 | C# Basics for Beginners | [Udemy](https://www.udemy.com/csharp-tutorial-for-beginners/ "Udemy") | 100% | [UC-YFS0VOJJ](https://www.udemy.com/certificate/UC-YFS0VOJJ/) |
 ```

 Which I can just copy and paste into this MarkDown file.
-Additionally, to save, a column for no good reason, I created the `GetURL()` function, which extracts the URL text from a hyperlink in a given cell.
+Additionally, to save a column, for no good reason, I created the `GetURL()` function, which extracts the URL text from a hyperlink in a given cell so I could use both the text and the URL in the MarkDown extraction.

 ```vb
 Function GetURL(rng As Range) As String